softwaresaved/smp-service/README.md

 * [DMPonline deployment and usage experiences](./DMPonlineDeployUseReview.md)
 * [DMPonline testing experiences](./DMPonlineTestReview.md)
 * [Customing DMPonline into a prototype SMP service](./CustomiseDMPonlineForSMP.md) - how DMPonline was customised into a prototype SMP service.
+* [DMPonline pull requests](./PullRequests.md) - summary of changes fed back to DMPonline as pull requests.

 DMPonline documents (produced as a side-effect of the above):